GENI-NSF/geni-tools/README.txt

    sure to listen on the desired interface and address the Aggregate Manager / Clearinghouse consistently.

+   Supply the --debug argument for more detailed logging.

-   See gcf_config clearinghouse section for relevant constants.
+   See the gcf_config clearinghouse section for relevant constants.
 Note that slice URNs are globally unique, and constrained to be proper children of their Clearinghouse (Slice Authority).
 Another constant you may want to change is the lifetime of Slice credentials.
-By default they last 3600 seconds.
+By default they last 7200 seconds.
 That is likely too short to actually use any allocated resources.

 3. Start the aggregate manager server: